livingdocsIO/documentation/content/guides/editor/push-messages/index.md

 TODO: explain why the feature exists, when it should be used over push notifications etc.

 1. Configure a metadata field on the content types that should support push messages
-2. Show the metadata field on a table dashboard
+2. Show the push button in a table dashboard column
 3. Register custom function to send push messages

 ## Configure metadata field